Tinch334/cuatroenlinea/README.md

 After doing all this composer should now work, to check we again run:
 > ``composer update``

-If everything is working correctly then you sould see no errors and get a message that looks something like this ``Package manifest generated successfully.
+If everything is working correctly then you sould see no errors and get a message that looks something like this: ``Package manifest generated successfully.
 77 packages you are using are looking for funding.``

 This means that all dependencies were succesfully updated and we are ready to start our page.